 Before joining Sonobi, Asher was a Principal Data Engineer at Yieldmo.
 As one of the early employees at Yieldmo he designed and built: the first a/b testing framework for ad formats, the first attribution system, and the first system to capture and aggregate engagement across complex mobile and in-app ad formats.
 He also built a distributed, highly available, streaming, and batch pipeline using open-source technology with a real-time dashboard.

-Prior to Yieldmo, Asher already had an extensive background in technology and leadership with positions at CITIC-CLSA/CLSA-Credit Agricole CIB as the Vice President of Trading Technology, at Lockheed Martin, and at Disney where he received a technical leadership award.
+Prior to Yieldmo, Asher already had an extensive background in technology and leadership with positions at CITIC-CLSA/CLSA-Credit Agricole CIB as the Vice President of Trading Technology, at Lockheed Martin, and at Disney.
+During his tenure at Disney, Asher received a technical leadership award, an award that recognizes individuals whose team achieves consistent, high performance under the guidance of a team leader who combines technical expertise with strong management skills.
+The sites managed by Asher’s team had the highest uptime of any other company sites.

 Asher has received a BS and an MS in Computer Engineering from the University of Central Florida.
 He also earned an MBA from Rollins College.
 When not working Asher enjoys playing soccer with family and friends.